peytongolden/CSCI432_FinalProject/README.md

 - Document pros/cons for each decision
 - Assign presiding officer role to other members
 - View detailed vote results

+## Website Walkthrough in Screenshots

+### Sign in Page
+(Login screenshot)

+### Home Page
+(Home page screenshot)

+### Account Details
+(Account Details page, with committee memberships populated) (Account Details with Edit Selected)

+### Create Meeting
+(Screenshot of create meeting page, with committee memberships and new meeting details populated)

+### Join Meeting
+(Screenshot of Join Meeting Page with committee memberships populated and meeting join information populated)

+### Meeting Page
+(Screenshot of meeting page from chair's perspective.
+Committee Members populated, Main motion in place, Vote tally shown, discussion populated, and Motion History exists with one or two completed motions)
+(Screenshot of chair controls)
+(Screenshot of end voting and record summaryt screen)
+### Help Pages
+(screeshot of the help pages, after they've been touched up)

 ## 🛠️ Technology Stack